 - 6. Select a destination location to install the program.
 You can accept the default location or click Browse to install to a different location.
-When you are satisfied with the destination location, click Next. - 7.
+After choosing the destination location, click Next. - 7.
 Indicate the program directory in which you want the setup program to create program icons and click Next.
 The program directory is created in the Programs directory of the Start menu.